 After a target device is created, the device must be configured to boot from the network.
-Also, a virtual disk must be assigned to the device, and the set of Citrix Provisioning Servers to contact at boot time must be configured.
+The device must be configured to allow it to boot from the network.
+Also, a virtual disk must be assigned to the device, and a bootstrap file must be configured to provide the information necessary for that device to boot from the assigned virtual disk.